Get on your bike and off the beaten track in Noosa

 Plan your next cycling holiday in Noosa, and take in one of these great local bike events on the calendar.

-The history of the Noosa Enduro is woven into the fabric of local event folklore; it was started by the team behind the iconic Noosa Triathlon as a gruelling off-road endurance mountain bike event more than a decade ago and will make its re-entry onto the event calendar this year.
+The history of the Noosa Enduro is woven into the fabric of local event folklore; the event was started by the team behind the iconic Noosa Triathlon more than a decade ago and made its re-entry onto the event calendar in 2021.

-Reimagined for 2021, this slick two-day cycling festival has multiple events on offer to suit all levels.
-The course remains virtually unchanged from the original and follows the Noosa Trail Network almost in its entirety but will also include events for the booming gravel and e-Bike categories, as well as a kids’ race and an elite event featuring some of Australia’s best off-road cyclists.
+Reimagined for 2023, this slick one-day cycling festival has multiple events on offer to suit all levels.
+The course remains virtually unchanged from the original and follows the Noosa Trail Network almost in its entirety but also includes events for the booming gravel and e-Bike categories, as well as a kids’ race and event village.

-There are various events on offer across two days, including the Noosa Enduro 60km and 100km options and the Noosa Dirty Fondo 90km and 150km events.
-Our tip: don’t miss Sunday’s Dirty Fondo; this is one for the roadies that don’t mind getting their socks dirty.
+There are various events on offer across the day, with distances from 30 - 150kms.
+Our tip: don’t miss the Specialized Adventure Gravel, with 100km and 140km distances to choose from; this is one for gravel lovers and roadies that don’t mind getting their socks dirty.

 It is the ‘strade bianche’ (the white gravel roads) of the Tuscan countryside in the original that make this event so iconic, and the Noosa Strade Bianche seeks to replicate this by including the gravel roads of the Noosa Trail Network - which must be ridden on a steel-framed bike.